jrichard8/go-crud-dynamodb-gofiber/README.md

 ```

 #### Delete
-This route remove on item in your database
+This route removes an item in your database
 ```text
     DELETE - http://localhost:3000/api/books/
     {